silanthro/stores-client/content/docs/cookbook/rename-files.md

 # Run the agent loop
 while True:
-    # Get the response from the model
+    # Get response from the model
     response = model_with_tools.invoke(messages)

     text = response.content